MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/plan-volumes.md

 Workloads that have strict latency requirements or that need lots of mixed random IOPS, such as SQL Server databases or performance-sensitive Hyper-V virtual machines, should run on volumes that use mirroring to maximize performance.

    >[!TIP]
    > Mirroring is faster than any other resiliency type.
-We use mirroring for nearly all our performance showcases.
+We use mirroring for nearly all our performance examples.

 #### When capacity matters most